-- (a) any laws, regulations and administrative provisions contrary to the principle of equal treatment are abolished; - (b) any provisions contrary to the principle of equal treatment which are included in collective agreements, individual contracts of employment, internal rules of undertakings or rules governing the independent occupations and professions and workers' and employers' organisations, are declared null and void or are amended.
+- a) any laws, regulations and administrative provisions contrary to the principle of equal treatment are abolished; - b) any provisions contrary to the principle of equal treatment which are included in collective agreements, contracts of employment, internal rules of undertakings or rules governing the independent occupations and professions and workers' and employers' organisations, are declared null and void or are amended. - b) any provisions contrary to the principle of equal treatment which are included in individual or collective contracts or agreements, internal rules of undertakings or rules governing the independent occupations and professions and workers' and employers' organisations, are or may be declared null and void or amended.